 “One of only two castles in Japan (the other being Kochi Castle) that still preserves its original Honmaru Palace building, featuring lifelike daimyo figures in a realistic Edo-period council scene.”

-Kawagoe Castle was originally constructed in 1457 and played a vital defensive role in protecting Edo (modern-day Tokyo) during the Tokugawa Shogunate.
-The existing Honmaru Palace building was reconstructed in 1848 during the late Edo period and is the only surviving structure of the original castle complex.
+Originally constructed in 1457, Kawagoe Castle played a key defensive role for the Tokugawa Shogunate.
+The current Honmaru Palace building dates to 1848 (late Edo period) and is the only surviving structure of the original castle complex.

-Today, it stands as one of the rarest surviving examples of a daimyo’s residential and administrative palace in Japan.
-Importantly, the building is officially designated as a Tangible Cultural Property of Saitama Prefecture, recognizing its high historical and architectural value.
+The building is officially designated as a Tangible Cultural Property of Saitama Prefecture, recognizing its high historical and architectural significance.

-Inside, visitors can explore spacious tatami-matted halls once used for official meetings and governance.
-A major highlight is the realistic life-sized figures of Lord Matsudaira Naritsune and his senior retainers, arranged in a formal council setting.
-This exhibition helps visitors clearly visualize the political life and samurai hierarchy of the Edo period and is also a popular photo spot.
+Inside, visitors can walk through spacious tatami-matted halls once used for official meetings.
+A major highlight is the lifelike display of Lord Matsudaira Naritsune and his senior retainers arranged in a formal council scene.
+This realistic setup provides a vivid understanding of Edo-period political life and samurai hierarchy, and it is one of the most photographed spots inside the palace.

-Architectural features include traditional wooden corridors, fusuma (sliding door) paintings, and preserved structural beams that reflect late Edo-period craftsmanship.
-Some wooden floor sections are designed in a “nightingale floor” style, producing subtle sounds when stepped on — historically intended as a security measure against intruders.
+Architectural highlights include preserved wooden corridors, fusuma sliding-door paintings, and structural beams reflecting late Edo craftsmanship.
+Some wooden floor sections function in a “nightingale floor” style, producing subtle sounds when stepped on — historically serving as a security feature against intruders.

-Nationally, this site is extremely rare.
-Only two castles in Japan still retain an original Honmaru Palace building: Kawagoe Castle and Kochi Castle.
-This makes it a must-visit destination for history enthusiasts exploring “Little Edo” Kawagoe.
+Nationally, the site is exceptionally rare.
+Only two castles in Japan retain an original Honmaru Palace building: Kawagoe Castle and Kochi Castle.
+This rarity makes it one of the most significant samurai heritage sites in the Greater Tokyo region.

 How to Get There